Introduction to Data Storytelling: Narratives from Data (Live Stream)

 - Concluding Act (Finish with a Dagger)

-5. Class Exercise: Building a Story board using a Case Study based on given charts and analysis
+- Building a story board using a case study based on given charts and analysis

-6. Class Exercise: Translating the Story board into a a concise, coherent and compelling story using MS PowerPoint
+- Translating the story board into a concise, coherent, and compelling story using PowerPoint

 “Michael can retain my interest throughout the whole day.
 I didn’t feel bored.
 This course really helps me on how can I analyse data and present with precise and concise.
 As a UX consultant, I can benefit this course by doing my discovery phase.
 Learning through Zoom is also very interactive, I like the idea of using google docs.”

-Nurshafeeqa Binti Rafiey, Associate Consulting Analyst, DHL Information Services (Asia-Pacific)
+– Nurshafeeqa Binti Rafiey, DHL Information Services (Asia-Pacific)

 “Michael is very clear in his teaching, and is very patient!
 This is the first IT-related course I have attended where I did not feel like the instructor was impatient with people who may be slower in their progress.”

 “Mr Michael Lee is very knowledgeable on the topic.
 The experience was beyond my expectation.
-I expected a lecture, but it was an interactive two way approach with hands on practise & exercises.
+I expected a lecture, but it was an interactive two way approach with hands-on practice & exercises.
 There are many good takeaways from the session.”

 “Michael is knowledgeable and able to explain the concepts.
 I would recommend this course to my colleagues.
 This structure of storyboarding would greatly benefit my presentation to my colleagues.
 It enables the thought process to flow smoother when coming up with a story.”